tomas55/aws-gpu-docker-guide/README.md

 ![Task definition 1](images/create-task-dfn-2.jpg)

 #### 3. Create new ECS cluster
-For simplicity resons we will create a new empty cluster which will use default VPC
+For simplicity reasons we will create a new empty cluster which will use default VPC

 ![ECS cluster 1](images/create-ecs-cluster.jpg)